wallento/wavedrompy/README.md

 This tool is intended for people who don't want to install the _Node.js_ environment just to use WaveDrom as simple command line.

 This tool is a direct translation of original Javascript file _WaveDrom.js_ to Python.
-No extra features added.
+No extra feature added.

 _WaveDrom.py_ directly converts _WaveDrom_ compatible JSON files into SVG format.